Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

 \subsubsection{The minimal determined system}

 The minimal determined system has an interpretation in terms of horizontally holomorphic and vertically harmonic maps $f\colon L\to N=G/G_0$.
 It also has an equivalent interpretation in terms of vertically harmonic twistor lifts in some twistor space.
-Let us make precise this point. \paragraph{In the even case.} As we have seen in the subsection \ref{primitive_intro} below, the homogeneous space $N=G/G_0$ admits a $G$-invariant splitting $TN=\hor \oplus \ver$ corresponding to the fibration $\pi\colon N\to M$ and $N$ is naturally endowed with a $f$-structure $F$ which defines a complex structure on the horizontal subbundle $\hor$ and vanishes on the vertical subbundle $\ver$.
-Then we say that a map $f\colon L\to N$ is horizontally holomorphic if

-Then we prove that \emph{the even minimal determined system $(\syst(k,\tau)$) means that the geometric map $f$ is horizontally holomorphic and vertically harmonic}, i.e.
+Let us make precise this point. \paragraph{In the even case.} As we have seen in the subsection \ref{primitive_intro} below, the homogeneous space $N=G/G_0$ admits a $G$-invariant splitting $TN=\hor \oplus \ver$ corresponding to the fibration $\pi\colon N\to M$ and $N$ is naturally endowed with an $f$-structure $F$ which defines a complex structure on the horizontal subbundle $\hor$ and vanishes on the vertical subbundle $\ver$.
+Then we say that a map $f\colon L\to N$ is horizontally holomorphic if Then we prove that \emph{the even minimal determined system $(\syst(k,\tau)$) means that the geometric map $f$ is horizontally holomorphic and vertically harmonic}, i.e. (for any hermitian metric $g$ on the Riemann surface $L$).
+Here $\nabla^v$ is the vertical component of the Levi-Civita connection $\nabla$ (of some $G$-invariant metric on $N$).
+Moreover, vertically harmonic maps are exactly the critical points (\wrt vertical variations) of the vertical energy functional: